CookieSource/wikijs/installation/calamares-online.md

 Advanced default collapsed

-> **Note**: Please *do not* be tempted to check entire categories for installation.
+> Please *do not* be tempted to check entire categories for installation.
 This will result in bloating of your install and will end up using a lot of your storage.
 It is always a good idea to expand each category to select the smallest subset of packages that you want to install.

-> **Warning**: We recommend beginners to not change anything in the *Minimal Base* category.
+> We recommend beginners to not change anything in the *Minimal Base* category.
 It contains basic applications required for your RebornOS to function properly.
 Removing packages from here may result in a poorly functioning installation.
 {.is-warning}

 Desktop related packages are always at the end.
 You can expand the desktop category to see a *Curated* list, and sometimes *Exhaustive* and *Miscellaneous* lists: